Homebuying in America: “It felt like the biggest slap of buyer’s remorse”

-John lives in Charlotte, North Carolina with his wife and two children.
-When he's not working, John can be found at his kids' sporting events, running and cycling, playing soccer, or cooking something super complicated at home.
+John lives in Charlotte, North Carolina, with his wife and two children.
+When he’s not working, he can usually be found running or cycling, playing soccer, or cooking something far more complicated than necessary at home.

 There’s a national housing shortage, yet buyers are in control in many markets.
 Here’s how to think about the housing supply in the U.S.